 Once the profits reach the headquarters, any minor tax deductions that are required by law are made and you can access a greater chunk of your profits.
 Bringing the money back into your accounts back home are charged with smaller remittance/transfer tax rates which still leave a larger amount of money as income, compared to when you paid taxes in your own country.

-The Expat Money Show is a financial consultancy that helps clients create offshore bank accounts, companies, and gold/silver vaults offshore.
+Escape Artist aims to be the most comprehensive source for information, resources, analysis, and insights for the internationally-minded that helps clients create offshore bank accounts, companies, and gold/silver vaults offshore.
 We guide our clients through the process of creating offshore financial entities and also give them access to sources where they can register their accounts and/or companies.
 Get in touch with us today for more information on our services or to book an appointment with our consultants.